-- The funds will be provided to my department, which will be responsible for administration including ensuring the student assistants (if applicable) have a background check on file and will process payment in accordance with university policy. - I will submit a short (300-500 words) article on the accomplishments of this project for publication in our Public Good Newsletter within 30 days of the end date listed on this application. - CCESL may post or repost updates I provide about this project on social media channels. - I will recognize CCESL in all public communications about this project.
+- The funds will be provided to my department, which will be responsible for administration including ensuring the student assistants (if applicable) have a background check on file and will process payment in accordance with university policy. - I will submit a short (300-500 words) article on the accomplishments of this project for publication in our Public Good Newsletter within 30 days of the end date listed on this application. - CCESL may post or repost updates I provide about this project on social media channels. - I will recognize CCESL and/or as applicable DU Grand Challenges and the Arthur Vining Davis Foundations in all public communications about this project.